jpsdr/MKVToolnix-Windows-7/README.md

     git clone https://github.com/mbunkus/mkvtoolnix.git

-Now change to the MKVtoolNix directory with `cd mkvtoolnix` and run `./autogen.sh` which will generate the "configure" script.
+Now change to the MKVToolNix directory with `cd mkvtoolnix` and run `./autogen.sh` which will generate the "configure" script.
 You need the GNU "autoconf" utility for this step.